 Give It a Try

 Tandem wearing isn't as difficult as it seems at first glance.
 With a little practice, a comfortable carrier, and some great tips, you'll have it down in no time flat.

 Babywearing has a learning curve, but you may find it rewarding once you get the hang of it.
 Many moms can't imagine not doing it because they find it so convenient and beneficial.

 Have fun with it, and remember to enjoy these moments while they last!

 About the Author:

-Jenny Silverstone is the mother of two, an editor for the popular parenting blog Mom Loves Best, and a huge advocate of babywearing because of the benefits and convenience it offers for both parents and their babies.
+Jenny Silverstone is the mother of two, an author at StudyClerk research papers and an editor for the popular parenting blog Mom Loves Best, and a huge advocate of babywearing because of the benefits and convenience it offers for both parents and their babies.